Early and Modern Commemoratives

 9658039

-Choice $190 New April 22!
-Arkansas Centennial, Brilliant Mint Luster, Near Gem Original, Pikes Peak Collection.
+Choice $190 Arkansas Centennial, Brilliant Mint Luster, Near Gem Original, Pikes Peak Collection.
 The commemorative issue marked the 100th anniversary of the admission of Arkansas in the Union.
 Issue from 1935 through 1939 with all three mints involved in the strikings.
 This superior example, from the Pikes Peak Collection, exhibits brilliant frosted luster from essentially untoned surfaces.
 A quality example for the discriminating collector.
 Housed in PCGS Gen 3.1 (1993-1998) holder with CAC approval.

 Early Commems 50C 1936S 1936-S